 I can count on one hand how many dramas I watched from beginning to end, so I’ve decided to do things differently this year and shine the spotlight on the characters that I really liked.
 Feel free to submit your own reviews and posts here.

-Even though the Magnolia Awards tend to favor actors/directors/dramas in the Shanghai circle, it is the awards show I enjoy watching most because the winners are usually worthy recipients.
+Like all awards, the Magnolia Awards have their own favourites, yet it is the awards show I enjoy watching most because the winners are usually worthy recipients.
 By all accounts, The Thunder winning Best Drama and Best Screenwriter was probably the biggest surprise of the night.
 A Little Reunion, Joy of Life and The Longest Day in Chang’an also took home two awards each.

 A good original soundtrack / theme song always makes the drama-watching experience more enjoyable, so I’ve included the theme songs and instrumentals that have really impressed me this year.
 Which drama soundtracks made an impression on you this year?